zbyte64/django-hyperadmin/overview.rst

 * inlines
 * fieldsets
 * display hints?
+* custom controls; some fields may need to specify custom front-end logic so there needs to be away to register new controls in the frontend

 Inlines: Make it a sub resource.
 Inline information & templates are slurped in at the top resource but adding another inline would be an ajax call.
+May add new field type "schema" which nests in a subtemplate.

+Idea: transactional resource creation (documents only).

 TODO
 ----